 - Fibro fog

-While the pain associated with fibromyalgia is challenging for many, “fibro fog” and sleep disorders add to this challenging diagnosis.
+Are these symptoms of fibromyalgia chronic?
+In many cases, yes.
+And while the pain associated with fibromyalgia is challenging for many, “fibro fog” and sleep disorders add to this challenging diagnosis.
 Sleep disorders are common and may include sleep apnea and restless legs syndrome.
 Not getting enough sleep contributes to diminished cognitive functioning, depression and anxiety.

 In addition, some patients experience morning stiffness, numbness or tingling in the extremities, as well as a heightened sensitivity to loud noises, bright lights and temperature.
-(3) Some patients also experience fibromyalgia with other co-existing conditions including TMJ (temporomandibular joint dysfunction), endometriosis, chronic fatigue syndrome, tension headaches and IBS (irritable bowel syndrome).
+(3a) Some patients also experience fibromyalgia with other co-existing conditions including TMJ (temporomandibular joint dysfunction), endometriosis, chronic fatigue syndrome, tension headaches and IBS (irritable bowel syndrome).

 Causes of Fibromyalgia Symptoms